yashvoladoddi37/linkedin-lead-generator/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is for educational purposes only.
-Use responsibly and in accordance with LinkedIn's terms of service.

-## Disclaimer

-This tool is meant for educational purposes and legitimate business outreach.
-Users are responsible for complying with LinkedIn's terms of service and maintaining appropriate usage patterns.